PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed dispatcher for glexec=test and HC
+  * fixed the brokerage for nightlies
   * fixed updateUnmergedDataset to increment nFilesTobeUsed
   * fixed error message for duplicated task submission
   * fixed killTask.py not to kill transferring jobs when noRunning is used